Nuvoton-Israel/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 It is fixed in r0p3.

+- ``ERRATA_N2_2728475``: This applies erratum 2728475 workaround to Neoverse-N2
+   CPU, this erratum affects system configurations that do not use and ARM interconnect IP.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+   It is fixed in r0p3.

 For Cortex-X2, the following errata build flags are defined :

 -  ``ERRATA_X2_2002765``: This applies errata 2002765 workaround to Cortex-X2